Kurolex/sql-lab/README.md

 <h2>Description</h2>
 <p>
-This lab was completed as part of the <b>Google Cybersecurity Professional Certificate</b> series to build familiarity with using SQL filters in security analysis.
+This lab was completed as part of the <b>Google Cybersecurity Professional Certificate</b> series to build familiarity with using SQL filters.
-In this scenario, I acted as a cybersecurity analyst responsible for monitoring login data, identifying suspicious login attempts, and retrieving information about employee systems for updates.
+In this scenario, I acted as a security analyst responsible for monitoring login data, identifying suspicious login attempts, and retrieving information about employee systems for updates.
 </p>

 <p>
-The following steps demonstrate how I used SQL filters to query two tables: <b>log_in_attempts</b> and <b>employees</b> in order to perform security-related tasks such as identifying failed login attempts, investigating specific incidents, and retrieving employee information.
+The following steps below demonstrate how I used SQL filters to query two tables: <b>log_in_attempts</b> and <b>employees</b> in order to perform security-related tasks such as identifying failed login attempts, investigating specific incidents, and retrieving employee information.
 </p>

 <h2>Languages & Utilities Used</h2>